c-blake/bu/doc/tim.md

 interpret &| misleading results.
 Since it is also rarely clear how much scaling up is "enough" anyway or what the residual noise scale is, this can **compound** waiting time for results via several samples of longer benchmarks.
-Maybe we can do better!
+Maybe we can do better than 0-tech!

 ---

 A low tech way to estimate reproducibly Eq.1's `t0`, in spite of hostile noise, is a simple sample minimum.
-This **filters out all but noise(minimum)** - better behaved than average noise.[^5]
+This **filters out all but noise(minimum)** - far better behaved than average noise.[^5]

-However, this gives no estimate of estimator error to do principled comparisons among alternatives in benchmarking.
-To get a minimum without error, one needs an **infinite** number of trials.
+However, this gives no uncertainty to the estimate for principled comparisons among alternatives.
+To get a population minimum without error, one needs an **infinite** number of trials.
 We instead want to economize on repetitions.

-A low art way to estimate the error on the sample min `t0` estimate is to find the mean,sdev for the best several times out of many runs to approximate the error on the sample min.[^5] Other ideas (like differences between two smallest times or various statistical formulae) are surely possible.
-One problem here is that you are guaranteed to exceed the sample-min itself.
-One can be a bit more sophisticated and use the Fraga Alves-Neves estimator for the minimum (which is always below the sample min) and repeated sampling of that to estimate its standard error which is what the present version of `tim` does.
+A low art way to estimate the error on the sample min `t0` estimate is to find the mean,sdev for the best several times out of many runs to approximate the error on the sample min.[^5] Differences between two smallest times or various statistical formulae or nesting with sample stats on min(several) are surely possible, but these all share a problem: the sample-min itself is guaranteed to be exceeded.

+One can be a bit more sophisticated and use the Fraga Alves-Neves estimator[^6] for the true endpoint.
+This is always below the sample min.
+Repeated sampling of smaller windows to estimate its uncertainty is what `tim` does presently.

 Usage
 =====